GoogleChrome/web.dev/src/site/content/en/blog/intrinsic-layout-macro/index.md

   1 grid to rule them all 💍
 {% endAside %}

-In this iteration, we follow our gut and do our best to articulate one grid to handle this macro layout.
-It looks like we can do **the whole grid with 1 definition using a slotted layout**.
-We have identifiable elements and grid lines, so let's translate them to [grid-template-areas](<https://developer.mozilla.org/en-US/docs/Web/CSS/grid-template-areas>), **place** our elements in the **defined zones**, and go from there.
+Let's follow our gut and code one grid to handle this whole macro layout.
+Judging from our estimated gridlines, it looks like we can do **it with 1 slotted layout via** `grid-template-areas`.
+We have identifiable elements and grid lines, so let's translate them to [grid-template-areas](<https://developer.mozilla.org/en-US/docs/Web/CSS/grid-template-areas>) and **place** our elements in the **defined zones**.
+We'll also write some media queries so this layout can handle mobile viewports.
+Lastly take a design challenge to add a footer once we're all done, see how our layout can handle an additional macro layout element.

+What we make works, and there's aspects of it that are great, but it's tedious and needy nature emerge as we respond to mobile and add a new element.

 <a class="w-button w-button--primary w-button--with-icon" data-icon="code" href="/codelab-intrinsic-layout-macro-v1">
   Codelab: Slotted Macro Layout